C-Platts/SortingManager/README.md

  Each sort has been added to a SortFactory, following the Factory pattern.

 ## TDD
-This project adopted TDD part way through, where unit tests were written before classes were implemented.
-Following Red-Green-Refactor, tests were written and failed before any code was written; and only the bare minimum amount of code was written to pass the tests.
+This project adopted TDD partway through, where unit tests were written before classes were implemented.
+Following Red-Green-Refactor, tests were written and failed before any code was written, and only the bare minimum amount of code was written to pass the tests.

-Thes testing was used in conjunction with the SortFactory, which allowed the test cases to be reused fro each sort algorithm implementation.
+The testing was used in conjunction with the SortFactory, which allowed the test cases to be reused for each sort algorithm implementation.

 ## Binary Tree
-The brinary tree sort uses a binary tree structure which was inplemented in accordance with a given interface contract.
-A seperate Node class was inplemented, to adhere to SOLID principles.
+The binary tree sort uses a binary tree structure that was implemented following a given interface contract.
+A separate Node class was implemented, to adhere to SOLID principles.

 ## Maven